hphelion/documentation/commercial/GA1/commercial.install-add-nodes.md

 Before you begin, ensure the following:

-- The seed VM, undercloud and overcloud are installed using the HP Helion OpenStack&#174; Installer with USE_TRICKLE=1, which is the default installation.
+- The seed VM, undercloud and overcloud are installed using the HP Helion OpenStack&#174; installer.

 ## Add compute nodes ## {#add}